poezio/poezio/doc/source/configuration.rst

         If set to true, notifications about the music your contacts listen to will be displayed in the info buffer as 'Tune' messages.

+    force_encryption

+        **Default value:** ``true``

+        If set to true, all connections will use TLS by default.
+Only turn this to false if you cannot connect to your server, and do not care about your password or the pricacy of your communications.

     display_mood_notifications

         **Default value:** ``false``